I Love You to Death: Plot

 In Tacoma, Washington, Catholic Italian American Joey Boca goes to church, and in the confession booth, admits to a priest to cheating on his wife Rosalie with at least seven women in the past two or three weeks.
-To the priest's astonishment, Joey has a hard time remembering exactly how many women and how many times with each over that period.
-Despite asking for forgiveness, Joey remains unrepentant in his routine.
+Despite asking for forgiveness, he remains unrepentant in his routine.

 Joey and Rosalie, who run a pizza parlor, have been married for years and have two children.
-The Bocas also own an apartment building, managed by Joey, who occasionally rents the apartments to his lovers, providing routine "maintenance services" beyond fixing the plumbing.
+They also own an apartment building, managed by Joey, who occasionally rents the apartments to his lovers, providing routine "maintenance services" beyond fixing the plumbing.
 A young employee at the restaurant, Devo Nod, is in love with the much older Rosalie and tries to convince her to no avail that Joey is cheating on her and she deserves better.
-Rosalie has unshakable faith in Joey’s fidelity and believes his frequent evening outings are just well-deserved relaxation, since “he works so hard.”
+Rosalie has unshakable faith in Joey’s fidelity and believes his frequent evening outings are just relaxation, since “he works so hard.”
 Despite being unaware of Joey's infidelities, Rosalie's Yugoslavian mother, Nadja, dislikes the domineering and demanding Joey.
 Nadja, agreeing with Devo, dislikes that Joey expects Rosalie to cook, clean, do childcare, and keep serving him on demand, despite Rosalie also working long hours at the pizza parlor.

-One day at the library, Rosalie sees Joey kissing one of his lovers among the shelves.
+One day at the library, Rosalie sees Joey kissing one of his lovers.
 Distraught, Rosalie tries to kill herself by overdosing on sleeping pills.
-However, before she can do so, her sadness turns into a deep anger at Joey.
+However, before she can do so, her sadness turns into anger at Joey.
 Furious, she enlists the help of her mother to kill Joey.